AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-customizingviewer/r-html5-basic-zoom-viewer-20-customize-fullscreenbutton.md

 >[!NOTE]
 >
 >This button supports both the `state` and `selected` attribute selectors, which can be used to apply different skins to different button states.
-In particular, `selected='true'` corresponds to the "full screen" state and `selected='false'` corresponds to the "normal" state.
+In particular, `selected='true'` corresponds to the "full-screen" state and `selected='false'` corresponds to the "normal" state.

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - to set up a full screen button that is 32 x 32 pixels and positioned six pixels from the top and right edge of the viewer.
+Example - to set up a full-screen button that is 32 x 32 pixels and positioned six pixels from the top and right edge of the viewer.
 It must display a different image for each of the four different button states when selected or not selected:

 ```
 .s7basiczoomviewer .s7fullscreenbutton {